Written by Owner Anna - 13 / 10 / 20

 I genuinely see the world as a global community and I am sure this shines through Happy Maki and the good work we do.
 Anything other than the concept of a global community, I feel is divisive and can be used as a great guise for horrible behaviour, just like the larger community of a country can excuse the act of war and a smaller community such a family can foster emotional abuse.
 We have to be kind to each other; this attack has to stop.
 We need to allow people to have opinions if we genuinely want them to learn and grow in a real way.

 There is a reason that everyone actually feels welcome and accepted when they walk into our shop, and why so many people were shocked at the lies they read online.
 It’s because we genuinely receive everybody with open arms and acceptance.
 However, I do respect all of your opinions and if what you have read means that you are not comfortable being a customer then that’s no problem whatsoever, literally, it’s all good.
 I respect your choice and feel the same way towards you as I have always done, with a desire to treat you kindly regardless.

 For me to people please and respond to threats and demands to avoid attack is something that I am not willing to do anymore.
-To deny what I have learnt and the ethics and morals I feel strongly about is not something I can do anymore, however that might play out for me and Happy Maki.
+To deny what I have learnt on certain topics and the ethics and morals I feel strongly about is not something I can do anymore, however that might play out for me and Happy Maki.
 Life is too short.

 In summary, myself and those employed at Happy Maki have never and will never be supporting of: